hazelcast/hazelcast-python-client/README.md

 Hazelcast lets you plug a custom serializer to be used for serialization of objects.

-Let's say you have a class called `Musician` and you would like to customize the serialization for it.
-The reason might be that you want to use an external serializer for only one class.
+Let's say you have a class called `Musician` and you would like to customize the serialization for it, , since you may want to use an external serializer for only one class.

 ```python
 class Musician: